aarongustafson/aaron-gustafson.com/src/posts/2020-02-11-charles-v-bush-agitated-for-equity-in-the-officer-corps.md

   ordinal: thirty-ninth
 ---

 Charles Vernon Bush is perhaps best known for holding not one, but two "first" titles.
-In 1954, Charles became the first black page of the Supreme Court of the United States.
-Nine years later, he became the first black cadet to graduate from the United States Air Force Academy (USAFA).
+In 1954, Charles became the first Black page of the Supreme Court of the United States.
+Nine years later, he became the first Black cadet to graduate from the United States Air Force Academy (USAFA).
 Charles didn’t stop there, however.

 <!-- more -->